 Brendan also spent time working in corporate communications, serving as vice president for communications at America’s Health Insurance Plans.
 At AHIP, he was the insurance industry’s top spokesman and drove a major campaign on health care affordability.

 Prior to that, Brendan was press secretary to House Speaker John Boehner.
 Under Speaker Boehner, Brendan worked extensively with the White House press corps to shape the coverage of the Obama administration.
 Brendan was also on the 2012 Romney-Ryan presidential campaign, serving as press secretary to the Vice President nominee.
 He’s held several other senior communications roles on Capitol Hill, including for now-Republican Leader Kevin McCarthy and former Rep. Tom Price.

-In 2017, POLITICO named him to its inaugural Power 30 list.
+Frequently quoted in print and a familiar face on television programs like Meet the Press, Brendan is regularly sought out for his insights and commentary on politics and the issues of the day.
+He is currently serving as a Resident Fellow with Harvard Kennedy School’s Institute of Politics.
+POLITICO named him to its inaugural Power 30 list in 2017, and in 2020, PR Week named him to their annual ’40 Under 40’.
 He was also named a ‘40 Under 40’ alumnus by the University of Georgia, which is where you can find him many Saturdays during football season.

 Brendan works in the Seven Letter Washington, D.C. office.